-- the comprehensive management of IT risks with a specific focus on operational risks (including data confidentiality, security and integrity); - 2. types of enhanced information security technique in view of the particular risks of the business (e.g. micro-segmentation of IT systems, use of the "defence in depth" principle when designing IT services, the management of access rights at systems and data level, strong authentication of users and customers, and encryption of channels and data in the case of sensitive information).
+- (a) The adequacy of the governance structure and organisational framework, which should enable the comprehensive management of IT risks with a specific focus on operational risks (including data confidentiality, security and integrity); - (b) The types of enhanced information security technique that need to be considered and whether they are commensurate with the risks of the business.
+Examples of such techniques include micro-segmentation of IT systems, use of the "defence in depth" principle when designing IT services, the management of access rights at systems and data level, strong authentication of users and customers, and encryption of channels and data in the case of sensitive information.